 |Capability 6:||Social and Environmental Responsibilities|

-- Demonstrate an understanding of how politics, organisational culture, and personal factors affect leadership within clinical settings (Capability 2.2 and 5.2)
+- Demonstrate an understanding of how politics, organisational culture, and personal factors affect leadership of improvements in healthcare (Capability 2.2 and 5.2)

 |Assessment Type||Learning Outcome Addressed|

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

 For this course, you can expect 18 hours of online presentations, six 2-hour tutorials, 45 hours of reading and thinking about the content and 45 hours of work on assignments.